 Day 3 Machame Camp (3,010 m) – New Shira Camp (3,845 m)

-After an early morning start, the path steepens and the landscape changes into moor- and heathland and the open landscape allows you to see the impressive mountain range.
+After an early morning start, the path steepens.
+The landscape changes into heath and moorland and the open landscape allows you to see the impressive mountain range.
 Today’s stage is shorter than the previous day and you will arrive at the New Shira Camp by mid-afternoon.
 The camp has a breath-taking view of the mountain and during sunset, the evening sun lights the rock face and glacier of Kibo.

 Breakfast; Lunch; Dinner

 Day 4 New Shira Camp (3,845 m) – Lava Tower (4,640 m) – Barranco Camp (3,960 m)

 Today you will climb about 800 m but you will be camping at an elevation only slightly higher than the previous night.
 This will allow your body to acclimatise as a height of over 4,500 m will be reached over the next two days.
 The trek begins with a long ascent above the Shira Plateau in the direction of the Lava Tower.
 The vegetation becomes sparser as the landscape changes to an afro-alpine desert.
 The route passes through the sweeping Barranco Valley with its lobelia and giant senecio plants.
 After 6 to 7 hours, you will arrive at the most beautiful camp on the mountain – the Barranco Camp.